5/5/2025

 Chief Executive Officer

 Sure.
-You know, I think certain media pundits and others would love to talk about the maturation of the private credit market and increased risk there, but as we already talked about, we're not seeing increased risk and we're not seeing any flagging investor appetite for the asset.
-And, you know, if you look at what we were able to do last year and into this year, there is still a very significant appetite for private credit exposure across the globe by geography and across strategies.
+I think certain media pundits and others would love to talk about the maturation of the private credit market and increased risk there.
+But as we already talked about, we're not seeing increased risk, and we're not seeing any flagging investor appetite for the asset.
+And if you look at what we were able to do last year and into this year, there is still a very significant appetite for private credit exposure across the globe by geography and across society. strategies.
 I think we're still in the very early innings.
 There have been some very significant public institutions that have put out targets that have a near doubling of private credit exposure.
-When we look at the appetite that we're seeing in wealth, I think that most of the large gatekeepers on the wealth platforms would say that they would expect to see private credit exposures broadly within their portfolio double.
-And it's pretty easy to understand why.
-And if you look at our performance, you know, our alternative credit business generated a .5% LTM return.
-Our US senior direct lending business, 15% return.
-Our Asia Pacific credit composite, 25% return.
-European direct lending, 12% and so on and so forth.
-So, you know, when you could get exposures at the top half of an asset's enterprise value and make double digit returns without taking a significant amount of, you know, interest rate risk, that's a really good place to be.
+When we look at the appetite that we're seeing in wealth, I think that most of the large gatekeepers on the wealth platforms would tell you that they would expect to see private credit exposures broadly within their portfolio double And it's pretty easy to understand why.
+And if you look at our performance, our alternative credit business generated a 12.5% LTM return.
+Our U.S. senior direct lending business, 15% return.
+Our Asia-Pacific credit composite, 25% return.
+European direct lending, 12%, and so on and so forth.
+So, you know, when you could get exposures at the top half of an asset's enterprise value and make double-digit returns without taking a significant amount of interest rate risk, that's a really good place to be.
 And when you look at where those assets are delivering return relative to the equity markets, I think it really stands out from a relative value standpoint.
-So not surprisingly, people are allocating to it.
-And I think, you know, if you believe what I said earlier, which is that we don't expect to see massive deterioration in credit performance relative to equity performance, I don't see any reason why that would slow down.
-With regard to, you know, the increasingly loud narrative around private investment grade, you know, the themes are the same.
-Anytime an institutional or individual investor can generate excess return on a ratings equivalent basis, whether that rating is investment grade or sub-investment grade, to the extent that they can, they're going to allocate to it.
-And I think part of this big transformational shift into the private markets is people have gotten much better at understanding what their liquidity needs are.
+So, not surprisingly, people are allocating to it.
+And I think if you believe what I said earlier, which is that we don't expect to see massive deterioration in credit performance relative to equity performance, I don't see any reason why that would slow down.
+With regard to the increasingly loud narrative around private investment grade, the themes are the same.
+Anytime an institutional or individual investor can generate excess return on a ratings-equivalent basis, whether that rating is investment grade or sub-investment grade, to the extent that they can, they're going to allocate to it.
+And I think part of this big transformational shift into the private markets, people have gotten much better at understanding what their liquidity needs are.
 They have a willingness to increasingly allocate to less liquid, not illiquid, but less liquid markets to capture that return.
-And I think they see a significant benefit in the higher spreads that they're getting as a mitigant to whatever liquidity they think they may be giving up.
+And I think they see a significant benefit in the higher spreads that they're getting as admitting into whatever liquidity they think they may be giving up.
 And I also think that most sophisticated investors have seen with each passing crisis that liquidity is rarely there at the price that you want it when the markets are in dislocation.
-And so people have tended over time to overpay for liquidity only to find that, you know, it's not there at the price that they want it and so are getting more emboldened to be in the private markets and look for excess return.
-We are obviously very large participants in the asset-based finance market, both on the investment grade rated side and the sub-investment grade rated side.
-We don't talk about it maybe as much as some of our peers do, but it's roughly 50 percent of our business is high grade and 50 percent is sub-investment grade.
+And so, people have tended over time to overpay for liquidity, only to find that it's not there at the price that they want it, and so are getting more emboldened to be in the private markets and look for excess return.
+We are obviously very large participants in the asset-based finance market, both on the investment-grade rated side and the sub-investment-grade rated side.
+We don't talk about it maybe as much as some of our peers do, but it's roughly 50% of our business is high-grade and 50% is sub-investment-grade.
 Obviously, there are different outcomes for investors.
-And so we are not necessarily seeing the same investors coming to us for high-grade exposure as those that are coming to us for sub-investment grade, but we think it's important to have both.
+We are not necessarily seeing the same investors coming to us for high-grade exposure as those that are coming to us for sub-investment grade, but we think it's important to have both.
 We think it enhances the value proposition to the client base, but we also think it actually enhances our origination capability in markets like this.
 So we'll continue to grow both of them.
-Alternative credit is one of our fastest growing businesses at Aries.
-I would expect that to continue because of the continued kind of transition of assets out of banks and this, you know, secular shift of private markets, both high grade and sub.
+Alternative credit is one of our fastest-growing businesses at Aries.
+I would expect that to continue because of the continued kind of transition of assets out of banks and this, you know, secular shift of private markets, both high-grade and sub.

 speaker